nathanael-fijalkow/games_book/12_Multiobjectives/total_payoff_shortest_path.md

 ```

-In this section, we turn to two other objectives deeply studied in \cref{chap:payoffs}: we study total-payoff and shortest path games.
+In this section, we turn to two other objectives deeply studied in {prf:ref}`chap:payoffs`: we study total-payoff and shortest path games.
 We will see that the multidimension setting has dire consequences for both.

 ## Total-payoff vs. mean-payoff

 We start with total-payoff games.
 As for the mean-payoff, we explicitly consider the two variants, $\mathtt{TotalPayoff}^+$ and $\mathtt{TotalPayoff}^-$, for the lim-sup and lim-inf definitions respectively.
-While \cref{chap:payoffs} was written using the lim-sup variant, all results are identical for the lim-inf one in one-dimension games {cite}`Gawlitza&Seidl:2009`.
+While {prf:ref}`chap:payoffs` was written using the lim-sup variant, all results are identical for the lim-inf one in one-dimension games {cite}`Gawlitza&Seidl:2009`.

-Recall that one-dimension total-payoff games are memoryless determined and solving them is in $\textrm{NP} \cap  \textrm{coNP}$ (even in $\textrm{UP} \cap  \textrm{coUP}$ {cite}`Gawlitza&Seidl:2009`)\todo{Could be moved in \cref{chap:payoffs}}.
-Furthermore, \cref{chap:payoffs} taught us that total-payoff can be seen as a **refinement** of mean-payoff, as it permits to reason about low (using the lim-inf variant) and high (using the lim-sup one) points of partial sums along a play when the mean-payoff is zero.
+Recall that one-dimension total-payoff games are memoryless determined and solving them is in $NP \cap  coNP$ (even in $UP \cap  coUP$ {cite}`Gawlitza&Seidl:2009`)\todo{Could be moved in {prf:ref}`chap:payoffs`}.
+Furthermore, {prf:ref}`chap:payoffs` taught us that total-payoff can be seen as a **refinement** of mean-payoff, as it permits to reason about low (using the lim-inf variant) and high (using the lim-sup one) points of partial sums along a play when the mean-payoff is zero.
 We formalize this relationship in the next lemma, and study what happens in multiple dimensions.

 ````{prf:lemma} NEEDS TITLE 12-lem:MPTP
 :label: 12-lem:MPTP